Advertising, Connected TV

 Streaming TV Advertising

-Importance of TV Advertising
+Importance of Television Advertising

 A brand’s presence on TV can provide a big boost in credibility.
 TV marketing campaigns expose your brand, your products, and your company’s message to an incredibly large audience.
 Great TV ads are a core component of demand generation, if not the most important aspect altogether.

 The goal, in essence, is to create intriguing, high-quality television ads that will drive potential customers to engage with more in-depth content online.
+In other words, television has the power to shift your target audience into your marketing funnel.

 How Effective Is Advertising on TV?